openharmony/arkcompiler_ets_frontend/arkguard/README.md

 ### Comments

 You can write comments in obfuscation rule file by using `#`.
-For each line, the content beginning with `#` and ending with the line feed will be treated as comment.
+The line begins with `#` is treated as comment.
 For example,
 ```
 # white list for MainAbility.ets
 -keep-global-name